 All practice personnel, when dealing with a complaint, will be advised to reassure our patients that the complaint will be dealt with professionally and sympathetically, give assurance that the procedure has been set up for our patients’ benefit and that we regard responding to complaints as part of good management.

-Patients must always feel reassured that we will not discriminate in any way and that making a complaint will not cause them to be discriminated against or have any negative effect on their care, treatment or support.
 The complaints process must be as accessible as possible to all and special consideration will be given to the patient and/or family members or carers who may need additional support and advice in using the complaints procedure.
 Where care and treatment is provided to children, we are aware of the difficulties a child faces in expressing concerns or complaints and we will take extra care to offer support to help a child or young adult overcome these and to deal with the problem confidentially and sensitively.
-If the complainant requires the services of an Interpreter, these will be secured at the time of the complaint is made and at any other time as necessary.
+If the complainant requires the services of an interpreter, these will be secured at the time of the complaint is made and at any other time as necessary.

 We will offer to take the patient into a private area to discuss the matter privately if they so wish and to listen carefully to establish the facts and make notes if the patient require the practice to make a record of the complaint on their behalf.